Apfirebolt/placement-management-application-in-Django/README.md

 <b>-11/3/23</b>

 Vesco template added, since this is not a full fledged attempt to experiment with CSS, I decided to pick an old theme and integrate it into this Django app.
 Integration is not always easy, sometimes have to make a lot of adjustments with CSS and JS imports to make those compatible with a Django app.

+<b>-17/3/23</b>

+Removed the template added previously.
+For now, I plan to only have APIs for it with no multi-page front-end.

 ## Authors